MicroEJ/docs/PlatformDeveloperGuide/platformCreation.rst

 - ``UID``: Architecture unique ID (e.g. ``flopi4G25``).
 - ``USAGE`` = ``eval`` for evaluation Architectures, ``prod`` for production Architectures.

-For example, MicroEJ Architecture versions for Arm® Cortex®-M4 microcontrollers compiled with GNU CC toolchain is available at https://repository.microej.com/architectures/com/microej/architecture/CM4/CM4hardfp_GCC48/flopi4G25/.
+For example, MicroEJ Architecture versions for Arm® Cortex®-M4 microcontrollers compiled with GNU CC toolchain are available at https://repository.microej.com/architectures/com/microej/architecture/CM4/CM4hardfp_GCC48/flopi4G25/.

 Once you downloaded a MicroEJ Architecture file, proceed with the following steps to import it in MicroEJ SDK: